Hvelvigen/homelab/reference/linux/networking/dns-simple.md

 # DNS — The Simple Version
-A clear, beginner-friendly explanation of what DNS is and why everything falls apart the moment it sneezes.
+A clear, beginner-friendly explanation of what DNS (Domain Name System) is and why everything falls apart the moment it sneezes.

 ---